 - Natural language processing is a branch of computer science and AI that focuses on training computers to understand human speech and text just as we humans do.
 NLP focuses on helping machines understand text, its meaning, sentiment, and context.
 The goal is to subsequently interact with humans using this knowledge.

-Basic text-to-speech AI converts speech data into text.
+Basic speech-to-text AI converts speech data into text.
 But when the speech recognition is for advanced tasks like voice-based search, virtual assistants like Apple’s Siri, for instance, NLP is vital for empowering the AI to analyze the data and deliver accurate results that match the user’s needs.

 Other Important AI Techniques